Jeans for Genes Campaign

 - Keep contact details updated throughout the process

-- Be prepared to demonstrate how funding will strengthen organizational resilience or improve service access
+- Be prepared to demonstrate how funding will strengthen organisational resilience or improve service access

 Key Takeaways for Grant Writers

-- Genetic condition focus is essential - This is strictly for genetic condition-specific charities, not broader disability organizations
+- Genetic condition focus is essential - This is strictly for genetic condition-specific charities, not broader disability organisations

-- Size matters - They target small frontline charities; larger organizations (over £1m income for project grants, over £300k for core costs) are not eligible
+- Size matters - They target small frontline charities; very large organisations are not eligible

 - Quick turnaround - 6-8 weeks from deadline to funding is relatively fast for a grant programme